-05 Oct Safety in the Cloud for the IT Professional
+05 Oct Safety in the Cloud

 Gone are the days where being an IT professional meant sitting down with your head phones on hammering out a new program code.
 Now, being an IT professional includes everything from helping someone with a mail merge, to working overnight on upgrades, cyber security and being available 24/7 for down systems.

 What creates more stress for these IT professionals, is they know there is a solution that would make their lives and the businesses they support so much easier.
 These professionals know a system in the cloud will save the company a lot of money and move their colleagues in a direction that would make everyone’s jobs easier.
 Recent research indicates at least 66% of Americans own at least two digital devices – smart phone, desktop/laptop computer, or a tablet AND 36% own all three!
 Similar studies have shown that most companies have some sort of CRM tool – however sales people are still complaining that entering data is their biggest challenge with using CRM.

 Still, there is a stigma surrounding the BIG MOVE, as some people think their data isn’t safe in the cloud.
 But experts agree, that it’s – in fact, safer in the cloud.

 “It’s becoming increasingly clear that your on-premise systems aren’t inherently more secure than they’d be in the cloud,” says Mark Anderson, founder of the INVNT/IP Global Consortium, a group of governments and security experts solving the growing cyber theft problem.
 “Many companies are routinely hacked and don’t know it,” says Anderson (Source, http://www.invntip.com/).